deponte-designer/Console-Finances/README.md

 *The image above provides a snapshot of the console output.*

 > **note:** To view the detailed output, right-click, select Inspect, and click on the Console tab in your browser.

-## Hints
-* I did some research on my own to tackle the challenges in this project.
-* I used string concatenation to combine strings and variables in the console.
-* I figured out how to format numbers to the nearest hundredth in JavaScript.

 ## Deployment